gamechanger/penalty-box/README.md

 ### Edge Cases
 #### Cost > Remaining and Remaining != 0
-Lets say you are making a request and your previous response from Penalty box was:
+Lets say you are making a request and your previous response from Penalty Box was:
 ```
 200 Success
 {